Adopt

 KIDS: Sadie is a friendly girl who also tends to jump and get mouthy when excited.
 High pitched noises, flailing hands, and sudden movements can easily excite dogs or elevate already excited dogs even higher - a teen who has experience with dogs or a teen able to understand why such actions need to be avoided around Sadie would be her best fit.
 [13+ (Must Meet First)]

-ACTIVITY LEVEL: Sadie pulls a little but typically does well on leash and enjoys her walks, ensuring she gets a chance to explore her neighborhood daily would be a perfect way to make sure Sadie gets the physical and mental stimulation she needs.
+ACTIVITY LEVEL: Sadie pulls a little but typically does well on leash and enjoys her walks, ensuring she gets a chance to explore her neighborhood daily, as well as mental enrichment, will help Sadie get the physical and mental stimulation she needs.
 [Good Walking Buddy]

 VETERINARY CARE: [Routine]